Sampling random graphs with specified degree sequences: Materials and Methods

 In the MCMC we study here for sampling from the configuration model, each step of the chain is a degree-preserving double edge swap (Fig.~\ref{DoubleEdgeSwaps}a), which transitions from one graph $G_t$ to another graph \textrm{$G_{t+1}$}.
 At each step in the chain, we choose two edges $\{(x, y), (w, z)\}$ uniformly at random and replace them with either $\{(x, z), (w, y)\}$ or $\{(x, w), (y, z)\}$ with equal probability.
-Hence, a double-edge swap slightly rewires a graph, while keeping the degrees of the graph preserved.
+Hence, a double-edge swap rewires exactly two edges, while preserving the degrees of all nodes in the graph.

 In order to sample correctly from the target distribution, the space of graphs we choose imposes restrictions on which double-edge swaps are permitted.
-If the change proposed by a particular swap moves the chain $G_{t}$, $G_{t+1}$, $G_{t+2}$, $\dots$ outside the specified graph space, e.g., by introducing a self-loop (Fig.~\ref{DoubleEdgeSwaps}b) or a multi-edge (Fig.~\ref{DoubleEdgeSwaps}c) forbidden by the given graph space, or if certain other technical conditions are satisfied (see Ref.~\cite{fosdick2018configuring}), then the proposed change is rejected and the graph is resampled.
-Because the Markov chain traverses a sequence of graphs where graph $G_t$ differs from $G_{t+1}$ by exactly one double edge swap, graphs close to each other in the sequence are highly serially correlated.
-Additionally, if graphs are resampled very often, the serial correlation is even stronger.
-This correlation naturally decays between more distantly sampled points in the chain, but the distance required to achieve a certain level of correlation must grow with the size of the network, because each double-edge swap changes only a constant number of edges at a time.
+If the graph proposed by a particular swap is outside the specified graph space, e.g., it has a self-loop (Fig.~\ref{DoubleEdgeSwaps}b) or a multi-edge (Fig.~\ref{DoubleEdgeSwaps}c) when such connections are forbidden, or if certain other technical conditions are satisfied (see Appendix~\ref{appendix:B}), then the proposed change is rejected and the current graph $G_t$ is re-sampled, i.e., $G_{t+1} = G_t$.
+Because the Markov chain traverses a sequence of graphs where graph $G_t$ differs from $G_{t+1}$ by at most one double edge swap, graphs close to each other in the sequence are highly serially correlated.
+Additionally, if graphs are re-sampled very often, the serial correlation in the Markov chain is even higher.
+This correlation naturally decays between more distantly sampled points in the chain, but the distance required for the level of correlation to fall to a particular level must grow with the size of the network, because each double-edge swap changes at most a constant number of edges (two).